-We first examine an idealized model where AM transport is disabled in the radiative zone outside the web (Figure~\ref{fig:MESA_models}).
+We first examine an idealized model with AM transport disabled in the radiative zone outside the web (Figure~\ref{fig:MESA_models}).
 During the early RGB, the web extends into the mantle ($\mt>\mHe$) and enforces corotation of shells $m<\mt$ by redistributing the AM of the contracting core toward the web's outer edge.
 Since the mass shells covered by the web conserve their total AM $\Jweb$, their rotation rate $\Omega_{\rm web}(t)=\Jweb/\Iweb(t)$ is determined by their evolving moment of inertia $\Iweb(t)$.
 The magnetic web essentially appends the large moment of inertia of the lower mantle to that of the contracting core.
-This reduces the spin up of the core by the factor\footnote{Here we approximated $m\propto R^{3}$ for the central region of the star during the main sequence before its contraction into the core.}
+This reduces the spin up of the core by the factor\footnote{Here we approximated $m\propto R^{3}$ in the central region of the MS star, before its contraction into the core.}

 compared to if the core conserved its initial AM $J_{\rm c}$.
 The steep drop in density outside the core at $m\gtrsim\mHe$ means that the outer mass shells of the web $\mHe<m<\mt$ occupy a much larger volume and have a much larger lever arm than those inside the core, $\Rweb\gg R_{\rm He}$, and so they dominate $\Iweb$.